Bristol Rail Campaign

-Friends of Suburban Bristol Railways (FoSBR) is a Bristol-based campaign group, calling for better rail transport in the Bristol area.
+Bristol Rail Campaign (formerly FoSBR, Friends of Bristol Suburban Railways) is a Bristol-based campaign group, calling for better rail transport in the Bristol area.

 Formation

-FoSBR was formed in 1995 as Friends of Severn Beach Railway, to protest against the potential demise of the Severn Beach Line, a single-track branch line in Bristol.
+Bristol Rail Campaign was formed in 1995 as Friends of Severn Beach Railway, to protest against the potential demise of the Severn Beach Line, a single-track branch line in Bristol.
 Services at the time had been reduced along the line from Bristol Temple Meads to Severn Beach, with many services replaced by buses.
 The first FoSBR action was on 25 September 1995, when a group of protestors met at Avonmouth railway station with buggies and bicycles, to show that buses were not a suitable replacement for trains.
 The group later changed its name to Friends of Suburban Bristol Railways, allowing it to keep the FoSBR acronym.

+FoSBR changed its campaign name to Bristol Rail Campaign in 2023, stating: "We have found that people find it confusing, don’t get it right and don’t remember it.
+We need a simple name that says clearly what we are.
+That name is Bristol Rail Campaign.".

 Campaigns

-FoSBR's campaigns support the FoSBR Plan for Rail.
+Bristol Rail Campaign is centred on its Plan for Rail.
 This sets out to deliver the backbone of a sustainable transport system based on the region’s underused suburban rail network.